-Four Chicago community areas logged their second homicides of 2014 in the last week, a RedEye analysis of preliminary police data found.
+Eight homicides were reported in Chicago in the last week, with three of the victims stabbed to death in separate killings, a RedEye analysis of preliminary police data found.

 On Monday, a 50-year-old woman was stabbed to death in a robbery at her home in the 400 block of East 48th Place in the Grand Boulevard community area on the South Side, according to officials.

 One day earlier, a 23-year-old man was fatally stabbed as he tried to intervene in an altercation at a party in the 2300 block of South Michigan Avenue on the Near South Side, officials said.